 You’ll start by grabbing your slicker brush and brushing your Goldendoodle from the bottom.
 You’ll brush away a line of hair, then pull the hair away.
 Keep repeating line by line, untangling his or her hair and cutting away stubborn mats until you’ve got a dog with a great-looking coat.

 Once you’ve done that, you’ll switch over to a pin brush.
 You’ll use this to simply brush your dog’s hair, grabbing any stray tangles and helping to make his or her fur look presentable.
-This can be a very pleasant process for your dog, but don’t forget to have some treats on hand to make the process go a little easier.
+This can be a very pleasant process for your dog, but don’t forget to have some dog treats on hand to make the process go a little easier.

 Shave Down Trouble Spots

 Unfortunately, Goldendoodle hair is really prone to tangling.
 As such, you’re going to need to shave down certain trouble spots in order to help your dog stay clean and healthy.
-Generally speaking, this means that you’re going to need to take your clippers to the area around your dog’s anus and genitals – a process that you’re obviously going to be very careful about performing.
+Generally speaking, this means that you’re going to need to take your dog hair clippers to the area around your dog’s anus and genitals – a process that you’re obviously going to be very careful about performing.
 In addition, you’ll want to shave down the hair that’s about an inch below his or her ear canals.

 Removing Ear Hair